CS FMP 200 - Car radio AEG - Free user manual and instructions

 A. Notes on discs:

-- Attempting to use non-standard shape discs (e.g. square, start, heart) may damage the unit.
-Be sure to use round shape CD discs only for this unit.
+- Attempting to use non-standard shape discs (e.g., square, star, heart) may damage the unit.
+Be sure to use only round-shaped CDs with this unit.

-- Dirt, dust, scratches and warping discs will cause misoperation.
+- Dirt, dust, scratches, and warped discs will cause misoperation.

 B. Notes on CD-Rs (recordable CDs)/CD-RWs (rewritable CDs):

-- Be sure to use discs with following marks only for the unit to play:
+- Be sure to use only discs with the following marks for the unit to play:

-The unit cannot play a CD-R and CD-RW that is not finalized.
-(Please refer to the manual of your CD-R/CD-RW recorder or CD-R/CD-RW software for more information on finalization process).
+- The unit cannot play a CD-R or CD-RW that is not finalized.
+(Please refer to the manual of your CD-R/CD-RW recorder or CD-R/CD-RW software for more information on the finalization process.)

-Depending on the recording status, conditions of the disc and the equipment used for the recording, some CD-Rs/CD-RWs may not be played on this unit. (see *1)
+- Depending on the recording status, conditions of the disc, and the equipment used for recording, some CD-Rs/CD-RWs may not be playable on this unit.
+(See *1)

-*1: To have more reliable play back, please see following recommendations:
+*1: To have more reliable playback, please see the following recommendations:

 C. Notes on MP3 files (MP3 Version Only):

-- When naming a MP3 file, be sure the file name extension is ".MP3".
+- When naming an MP3 file, be sure the file name extension is ".MP3".

 - For a non-MP3 file, even though the file name extension is ".MP3", the unit cannot recognize it.